the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 * A Microsoft Azure Pass - You will have been given instructions on how to acquire one of these by the instructor before the workshop.

-**Important:** If possible, please **do not** create an Azure account with a ".ac.uk" domain of an address affiliated with an organisation.
+**Important:** If possible, please **do not** create an Azure account with a ".ac.uk" domain or an address affiliated with an organisation.
 This may cause issues during deployment.

 To complete the extra curricular steps, you will also need a GitHub account.